 We have reviewed some of the best spark plugs on the market.
 This includes iridium, platinum, and nickel-alloy spark plugs.
 You may choose the best one according to your budget and preferences.
-You can buy it online or go to a nearby shop to get them.
+You can buy them online or go to a nearby shop to get them.

 5 Best Spark Plugs on the market

 The most important thing that we should mention is the performance boost.
-Using this spark plug, you can expect a good increase in performance even if you were using Iridium spark plugs before, because this one is made to give you the satisfaction of superior performance, and that is exactly why it is in our list of the best spark plugs.
+Using this spark plug, you can expect a good increase in horsepower even if you were using Iridium spark plugs before, because this one is made to give you the satisfaction of superior performance, and that is exactly why it is in our list of the best spark plugs.

 - Designed for performance.

 2. The Best Platinum Spark Plug: Bosch 6747

 Platinum spark plugs may not be as good as iridium spark plugs, but they are far better than copper spark plugs in terms of service life and performance.
 This one, in particular, lasts three times longer than copper spark plugs due to its platinum firing pin and yttrium enhanced ground electrode as claimed by the manufacturer.

 It may be one of the most expensive spark plugs, but the quality craftsmanship associated with the brand and its longer life justifies it pretty well.
 Bosch is one of the most trusted brands for electrical goods including spark plugs, and we keep the expectations high when the product is from them.

 Coming to the features, Bosch guarantees four-year performance satisfaction which makes us feel free when buying this platinum spark plug.
 It is one of the best platinum spark plugs, we should expect it to go a long way forward than others.